 Below are the functions of a belt drive and pulley in their various applications:

-A pulley design to attain different diameter functions as it’s used to increase or decrease the speed of the application of its powers.
+A pulley is designed to attain different diameter functions as it’s used to increase or decrease the speed of the application of its powers.

 A specific type of pulley is used to change the direction of the force.
 This pulley is often seen on heavier applications and they are not used for transmission of rotational motion.

 Pulleys that are not used to transmit rotational motion functions as they are used to lift heavy loads.
-The pulley helps o reduces the amount of force required to lift a load.
+The pulley helps o reduce the amount of force required to lift a load.

 Applications of belt and pulley